 The STIBET combined scholarship and support programme funded by the Federal Foreign Office aims to improve the support of foreign students and doctoral candidates and provides scholarships for this purpose.
 The following scholarships are possible:

-- Graduation scholarship
+- Graduation scholarship (planned graduation within a year)

-- Scholarships for those who have shown active involvement
+- Scholarships for those who have shown active involvement (in international context of the University)

 Emergency financial assistance for students